KHBS: News operation

-On August 20, 2012, KHBS/KHOG debuted a half-hour prime time newscast at 9:00 p.m. for its DT2 subchannel, titled 40/29 News at 9:00 on The Arkansas CW.
-The nightly program – which airs in place of syndicated programs shown on The CW Plus's national feed during that slot.
+On August 20, 2012, KHBS/KHOG debuted a half-hour prime time newscast at 9 p.m. for its DT2 subchannel, titled 40/29 News at 9:00 on The Arkansas CW.
+The nightly program airs in place of syndicated programs shown on The CW Plus's national feed during that slot.

-Additional news expansion on "The Arkansas CW" took place on September 6, 2016, when KHBS/KHOG began producing a half-hour 7:00 a.m. extension of its weekday morning show for the subchannel, under the title 40/29 News Sunrise on The Arkansas CW.
+An additional news expansion on "The Arkansas CW" took place on September 6, 2016, when KHBS/KHOG began producing a half-hour 7 a.m. extension of its weekday morning show for the subchannel, under the title 40/29 News Sunrise on The Arkansas CW.
 The program features the same team that anchors 40/29 News Sunrise.
 The newscast expanded to a full hour on September 11, 2017.
-The following year, on September 23, 2017, the station began producing a half-hour Saturday and Sunday edition of its 5:00 p.m. newscast for KHBS-DT2/KHOG-DT2.
+The following year, on September 23, 2017, the station began producing a half-hour Saturday and Sunday edition of its 5 p.m. newscast for KHBS-DT2/KHOG-DT2.